 This was actually surprisingly effective, as you’ll see if you watch the video, so I had to mention it.
 Still, you’d be doing it at your own risk.

-Well, that’s about all you can do to alleviate your exhaust noise.
-However, if you’re still hearing it in the cabin, there are other things you can do to keep the noise from reaching you.
+There are other things you can do to keep the noise from reaching you.

 For example, you can soundproof your cabin by applying sound deadening materials to your car doors.
 Additionally, you can place soundproofing mats on the floor and the roof.
 This article will tell you which Dynamat material you can put where.
 If you want to completely strip your cabin down to the bare metal, you’ll be able to get all of the hard to reach places with sound deadening sprays.